PedroDelano/playground-GPT/README.md

 Welcome to Playground-GPT, an educational project to build a Language Model from scratch!
 This repository provides a step-by-step guide to understanding and implementing core concepts of Large Language Models.
 Perfect for learning and experimenting with AI fundamentals.

+> This project is all based on the following book: [*Raschka, S. (2024).
+Build a large language model (From scratch).
+Simon and Schuster.*](https://www.amazon.com/Build-Large-Language-Model-Scratch/dp/1633437167)

 ## Build Stages

 ```■◧□□□□□□□□□□ 12.5%``` | Currently working on: Stage 1.1